izou3/MotelManagement/README.md

 </div>

-This project is landing page (website) and management system for small-scale hotel operations with ability to manage/track revenue in short-term and long-term stayss, tax reports/revenue, as well as housekeeping operations and maintenance logs with more features to come in the future!
+This project is a landing page (website) and management system for small-scale hotel operations with ability to manage/track revenue in short-term and long-term stays, email reservation confirmation, generate tax reports/revenue, as well as track housekeeping operations and maintenance logs with more features to come in the future!

 It is built as a full-stack javascript application and deployed to Digital Ocean Kubernetes with static files served from DigitalOcean Spaces.
 See below for [infrastructure](#Infrastructure).
   - **Frontend-Hotel Website**: SSR App Boilerplated with RazzleJS and Styled with MaterialUI
   - **Frontend-Management System**: React-Redux App Styled with MaterialUI,
   - **Backend-API**: Express-Node API Server with JWT Authentication
-  - **Backend-Jobs**: Repeating Jobs and Email Queue using AgendaJS and Agendash
+  - **Backend-Jobs**: Repeating Jobs and an Email Messaging Queue using AgendaJS and Agendash
   - **Database** MySQL DB on DigitalOcean Managed DB and MongoDB on MongoAtlas

 <div align="center">